utkarsh2299/indicTTS_data_downloader/README.md

 # IndicTTS Dataset Downloader

-A simple, server-friendly utility to download **latest monolingual datasets** from the IndicTTS database hosted by IIT Madras.
+A simple, server-friendly utility to download **latest monolingual datasets** from the IndicTTS database hosted by IIT Madras (as of 07/May/2026).

-This repository helps avoid manual clicking of multiple “Latest” download buttons by enabling **bulk downloads using `wget` or `aria2`**.
+This repository helps avoid manual clicking of multiple “Latest” download buttons by enabling **bulk downloads using `wget`

 ---